Dreambound

 What is a patient care technician?

 A Patient Care Technician (PCT) is a healthcare professional who provides hands-on care to patients.
 They perform the duties of a Certified Nursing Assistant (CNA) but are also trained to perform basic medical tasks such as performing EKGs and phlebotomy.
 A PCT works under the supervision of a registered nurse, medical doctor, or other healthcare provider.
 The laws of each state determine the extent of responsibility for PCT practice.
-Explore our blog post on 'What Is a Patient Care Technician?' to gain more insights.

-What does a PCT do?
+What does a patient care technician do?

 As a PCT, you may have specific duties depending on the healthcare setting you’ll be working in.
 Here are some typical job duties and responsibilities that you will be performing as a PCT: